 DAVID OST: --Philip, Phillip Foner, yeah right, the-- who did all the mammoth books on labor history, on Black American history.

 ELISSA SAMPSON: And then we have Nancy, right?
 I mean, the Foners go on and on.
 So I'm going to put a plug in here for the Foner family.
 Those who are interested in them, and those who might find them controversial based on some of the Q&A, that one of the best sources to find out about the Foners is the Catherwood Library.
 Because they have the Furriers Union records, right?
-So people were interested in Ben Gold.
-Or people who were interested in the Foners, please come to the archive session tomorrow, and see some of those records.
+So people who are interested in Ben Gold.
+Or people who are interested in the Foners, please come to the archive session tomorrow, and see some of those records.

-ROBERT ZECKER: The Foners too-- it's funny you say about the folk singers-- they were performing at a place called Via Buena Vista, which was run by the Cervantes Society.
+ROBERT ZECKER: The Foners too-- it's funny you say about the folk singers-- they were performing at a place called Villa Buena Vista, which was run by the Cervantes Society.
 But it was explicitly an interracial Catskill camp.
 They said, if you're Black, if you're White, if you're Jewish, Hispanic, come up there.
 And in one of their archives-- or pamphlets-- they promise that there will be entertainment by them.
-I'll just say too, they are also some of the first people giving courses on what, today, is taken as a given in the US survey, that Black people, that reconstruction was not the era of Negro misrule.
+I'll just say too, they are also some of the first people giving courses on what, today, is taken as a given in the US survey, that Black people-- that Reconstruction was not the era of Negro misrule.
 The course is given by the Foners, and Aptheker, and others at the Jefferson School close to Union Square.